The Ledge

 OLDER MAN

-(Laughs) Why not?
-Two kinds: to me it is simply actors and crew.
+(Laughs) Alright.
+Well, to me it is simply actors and crew.
 Actors dance and perform, they say the whole world's a stage.
 There are actors who are aware of who they are and where they are, who know deep in their bones that the world is a stage, and actors who don't know they're on stage at all, who feel eternally real and despise actors.
 And, completely apart, there are crew, who keep the stage running.
 And some people think that these populations are nearly fifty-fifty, but I'm not so sure.

 YOUNGER MAN